-Consider a rar of issues wher designing Fashion and textiles (j) Research, plar evaluate Investigate, organise and manage time and resources effectively, responding to changing circumstances; exercise entrepreneurial, collaborative and team working skills as appropriate; identify and apply relevant external standards, such as BSI, Kite marking ;safety labelling on furnishings, textile products and clothes; European directives. achieve optimum use of materials and components by taking into account the complex relationship between: material, form and manufacturing processes; the scale of production; the environmental factors affecting disposal of waste, surplus and by-products; and the cost; evaluate outcomes by devising quality assurance procedures, assessing the impact of actions and regularly reviewing and establishing the best approach.
+/:\ Consider a renge Take into account appropriate and according to (i) Consider a range of issues when designing Take into account consumer needs, market trends, manufacturing, multiple materials, maintenance and product life when designing.
+Fashion and textiles (j) Research, plan and evaluate Investigate, organise and manage time and resources effectively, responding to changing circumstances; exercise entrepreneurial, collaborative and team working skills as appropriate; identify and apply relevant external standards, such as BSI, Kite marking; safety labelling on furnishings, textile products and clothes; European directives. achieve optimum use of materials and components by taking into account the complex relationship between: material, form and manufacturing processes; the scale of production; the environmental factors affecting disposal of waste, surplus and by-products; and the cost; evaluate outcomes by devising quality assurance procedures, assessing the impact of actions and regularly reviewing and establishing the best approach.
 Review the way the work plan is followed after considering its effectiveness in order to achieve improvements; use and select methods of testing the performance of fashion and textile products against specified criteria and act on their findings.
-Ensure, through testing, modification and evaluation, that the quality of products is suitable for the intended user. (k) Generate and develop ideas Use a range of design methods and strategies to originate ideas and possible solutions which are appropriate to the problem, for example brainstorming, disassembly of existing products, inversion, morphological analysis, analogy and lateral thinking; use of mood boards, design sketches, storyboards, concept sketches and contract designs, final collection ideas. in the light of thorough analysis and the specifications, use knowledge and understanding to develop and refine alternative designs and/or design detail, demonstrating creativity and innovation; critically evaluate all ideas against the specification.
-(I) Develop propo
+Ensure, through testing, modification and evaluation, that the quality of products is suitable for the intended user. (k) Generate and develop ideas Use a range of design methods and strategies to originate ideas and possible solutions which are appropriate to the problem, e.g. brainstorming, disassembly of existing products, inversion, morphological analysis, analogy and lateral thinking; use of mood boards, design sketches, storyboards, concept sketches and contract designs, final collection ideas. in the light of thorough analysis and the specifications, use knowledge and understanding to develop and refine alternative designs and/or design detail, demonstrating creativity and innovation; critically evaluate all ideas against the specification.
+(1) Develop proposals Model aspects of ideas and proposals including samples and toiles; use ICT as appropriate and use a systems approach to solve problems.

 Fashion and textiles (m) Detail design Use knowledge and understanding of the working characteristics of materials and components (such as tensile strength, stiffness, density, absorbency, crease or abrasion resistance, insulation properties) and restrictions imposed by tools, equipment and processes to prepare detailed design proposals to meet specifications; technical factors - maintenance, safety and how the fashion/textile product is used; take into account information gained during research, from manufacturers or suppliers, the Internet, experimentation etc.; carry out feasibility studies on the practicability of the proposed solution to meet the needs of the market place.
-Fashior (n) Communicate ideas and information Present ideas and design possibilities in appropriate formats such as word processing/DTP, freehand sketching, formal working or presentation drawings, CAD/ICT generated images; solid modelling; 3D printing; toiles; record and explain fashion/textile design decisions; communicate information unambiguously to enable others to interpret design intentions using appropriate conventions and technical language, sketching, presentation drawings, ICT generated graphs, drawings, spreadsheet printouts, digital or conventional pictures/images and writing reports.
+Fashio (n) Communicate ideas and information Present ideas and design possibilities in appropriate formats such as word processing/DTP, freehand sketching, formal working or presentation drawings, CAD/ICT generated images; solid modelling; 3D printing; toiles; record and explain fashion/textile design decisions; communicate information unambiguously to enable others to interpret design intentions using appropriate conventions and technical language, sketching, presentation drawings, ICT generated graphs, drawings, spreadsheet printouts, digital or conventional pictures/images and writing reports.